-Mary Hager is executive producer of the Emmy Award-winning and No. 1 Sunday morning public affairs program "Face the Nation" since 2011, working with moderators , and .
+Mary Hager has served as executive producer of the Emmy Award-winning and No. 1 Sunday morning public affairs program "Face the Nation" since 2011, working with moderators , and .
 Hager is also CBS News' executive editor for politics where she oversees the Network's political coverage across its platforms.

-Hager is a graduate of the University of Virginia, which in winter of 2018 named her one of the university's most notable alumni.
+Hager is a graduate of the University of Virginia.